lancethepants/tomatoware/README.md

 sudo apt-get install libc6 libncurses5-dev  automake automake1.7 automake1.9
 sudo apt-get install git-core

-install.sh wil download the necessary toolchain and software packages and will compile it with the /opt prefix.
+install.sh will download the necessary toolchain and software packages and will compile it with the /opt prefix.
 This is designed to run in /opt, much like optware for embedded devices.

 package.sh will compress everything into opt.tgz, which can then be transferred to /opt in the target device to be extracted.